< Back to the Polytechnique Montréal portal

 Quantitative assessment of the generalizability of a brain tumor Raman spectroscopy machine learning model to various tumor types including astrocytoma and oligodendroglioma

-Frédéric Leblond, Frédérick Dallaire, Katherine Ember, Alice Le Moël, Victor Blanquez-Yeste, Hugo Tavera, Guillaume Sheehy, Tran Trang, Marie-Christine Guiot, Alexander G. Weil, Roy Dudley, Costas G. Hadjipanayis et Kevin Petrecca
+Frédéric Leblond, Frédérick Dallaire, Katherine Ember, Alice Le Moël, Victor Blanquez-Yeste, Hugo Tavera, Guillaume Sheehy, Tran Trang, Marie-Christine Guiot, Alexander G. Weil, Roy Dudley, Costas G. Hadjipanayis and Kevin Petrecca

 [img]